Lionel Atwill: Personal life

 Atwill married four times.
-His first wife was Phyllis Ralph; the couple married in 1913 and divorced in 1919.
+His first wife was Phyllis Relph; the couple married in 1913 and divorced in 1919.
 In 1941, their son John Arthur Atwill (born 1914) was killed in action at age 26.
 Atwill married the actress Elsie Mackay in 1920.
 He married Louise Cromwell Brooks in 1930 after her divorce from General of the Army Douglas MacArthur; they divorced in 1943.
 Atwill married Paula Pruter in 1944, and their marriage continued until his death.
 Their son, Lionel Anthony Atwill, is a retired writer.

-In 1942, Atwill was indicted for perjury by a jury investigating the 1941 proceeding of a grand jury relative to the alleged occurrence of a sex orgy at his home.
-He was given five years probation, but Hollywood producers and other executives blacklisted him for minor criminal activity.
-He made small film appearances afterward.

 Atwill died on 22 April 1946, as a result of lung cancer and pneumonia at his home in Pacific Palisades, Los Angeles.